vsvyatski/kmeldb-ui-packaging/README.md

 ```

 It is not always possible to build for a selected series on a given machine.
 For instance, you have Bionic Beaver and want to build for Disco Dingo.
 For that purpose there exists another script - _publish-ppa-docker.sh_.
 It accepts exactly the same options as _publish-ppa.sh_, but the build is performed by the means of Docker.

+## archlinux

+Here you can build the package for Pacman-powered systems like Arch Linux.
+Just run _build.sh_ and you're good to go.
+The resulting package can be found inside the _archlinux/out_ folder.
+I have an [AUR package](https://aur.archlinux.org/packages/kmeldb-ui) set up that contains certain files from the _archlinux_ folder and can be used by anyone.